Sup norms of newforms on $GL_2$ with highly ramified central character: Global computations

 Finally,

 \end{proof}

-If we were now to proceed following the exact same strategy as in the maximally ramified case, then we would get a worse estimate because of the weaker local bound in Lemma~\ref{Wvalueshigh} in the case $\ell_p=\frac{n_p}2$.
+If we were now to proceed following the exact same strategy as in the maximally ramified case, then we would get a worse estimate because of weaker local bounds for the local newform in the case $\ell_p=\frac{n_p}2$ (see~\cite{TAMS}*{Lemma~5.10}).
 Instead, we rely on $L^2$-averages of the local newvectors established by Saha~\cite{hybrid}.
 To this end, we make first the following trivial lemma. \begin{lemma} Suppose $(a_n)_{n \in \Z}$, $(b_n)_{n \in \Z}$ are two families of positive real numbers such that $\sum_{n\in \Z} a_nb_n$ converges absolutely\footnote{meaning the partial sums $\sum_{n\in J} |a_nb_n|$ indexed by finite sets $J \subset \Z$ are uniformly bounded.}, and $a_n$ is periodic with period $T$.
 Let $M$ be such that

 Then we have